2020pyfcrawl/Linear_Programming_Reconstruction/README.md

-# Linear_Programming_Reconstruction
+# Linear Programming Reconstruction

-code repository for paper https://openreview.net/pdf?id=VVYnNKUzdH, code owned by the author.
+This is the code repository for paper [A New Approach to Generate Individual Level Data of Walled Garden Platforms: Linear Programming Reconstruction](https://openreview.net/pdf?id=VVYnNKUzdH), code owned by the author.

-will be added before Jan.
-1st 2025.
+The codes are lightweight and run on CPU.

+You can either refer to notebook or paper for more details.

+Update at Dec.
+30th 2024.